 - Copy of title insurance

-McBride advises it’s worth it to do the research, but beware of low advertised rates.
-Depending on your credit history you may not qualify for what you see.
+It’s worth it to do the research, McBride advises, but beware of low advertised rates.
+Depending on your credit history, you may not qualify for what you see.
 In addition, sometimes advertised rates may have hidden terms attached or mortgage points factored into the calculation.

-That’s why some consumers prefer a broker.
-A mortgage broker acts as a middle man between lenders and clients.
-Brokers come with a fee, but they understand your credit situation and will be able to shop lenders and rates on your behalf.
+Some consumers prefer using a mortgage broker.
+A mortgage broker acts as a liaison between lenders and clients.
+Most brokers work on commission — usually paid by the mortgage lender — and will shop for lenders and rates on your behalf.

 According to the experts, you don’t need to limit yourself to one potential mortgage broker or lender when you’re submitting your applications.
-Consider talking with several lenders and brokers.
-McBride says three is a good number of lenders to speak with and get loan estimates from.
+Consider talking with multiple mortgage lenders and brokers.
+Three is a good number of lenders to speak with and get loan estimates from, says McBride.

-This advice is especially important if your credit rating is not quite as good as it could be.
+This advice is especially important if your credit score is not quite as good as it could be.
 Each bank has its own criteria for determining who to lend to.
 If one bank turns you down because of your credit score, income, or debt-to-income ratio, another may not.
-You may also find the rates at one to be preferential, but the only way to know which bank is the best fit for your loan is by applying to more than one.
+You may also find the rates at one to be better, but the only way to know which lender is the best fit for your loan is by applying to more than one.